metalhead6666/cg-project/README.md

 # cg-project
-Game in OpenGL for the Computer Graphics course.
+Game in C++ OpenGL for the Computer Graphics course.